 The purpose of this paper is to give you an opportunity to read further on a topic of interest to you, and to gain more experience in writing an academic paper.
 You can choose to write on either a topic covered in the course or one that is relevant to the subject matter covered in the course.
-You could also expand on the topic you had chosen for your first critique.
+You could also expand on the topic you had chosen for your critique.
 The suggested length for the paper is 8 pages, double-spaced.
 But before you submit this paper, you are expected to turn in a proposal for the paper, details for which are given below.

-This should be a well-researched paper.
+The paper should be based on in-depth research.
 Familiarity with the literature on your chosen topic is expected and this component - the review of pertinent research and analysis - will carry the maximum weight in terms of points.
-You are not expected to summarize the articles and books you read (this is not an annotated bibliography); use concepts and research evidence from these sources to support the arguments you offer in your paper.
+You are not expected to summarize the articles and books you read (this is not an annotated bibliography); use concepts and research evidence from your sources to support the arguments you offer in your paper.
 The paper will be graded on the following components: introduction and background information on the topic, including definition of main concepts, if needed (25 points), a review and analysis of literature available on the topic (50 points), and conclusion (15 points).
-The paper should contain a complete bibliography, preferably following either the APA (American Psychological Association) or MLA (Modern Language Association) style and proper attention should be paid to citations in the body of the text, with due attribution to all sources quoted or summarized.
+The paper should contain a complete bibliography, preferably following either the APA (American Psychological Association) or MLA (Modern Language Association) style and proper attention should be paid to in-text citations, with due attribution to all sources quoted or summarized.